-As We Said Above – It’s Not Just a Headache
+As We Keep Saying – It’s Not Just a Headache

-With the good medicines we have now people have noticed another thing about migraine headaches.
-There is more to it than just the headache and other obvious symptoms.
-After taking the medication the headache, nausea, and other more obvious symptoms ease and eventually go away.
-But the other less obvious symptoms such as no motivation, little energy, dragging tiredness stay around a bit longer.
-When one is crushed by a headache and nauseated to near vomiting it’s hard to worry about or maybe even notice these symptoms.
+With the good medications we have now people have noticed another thing about migraine headaches.
+After taking the right medication, the headache, nausea, and other more obvious and awful symptoms ease and within a few hours go away.
+But there are other less obvious symptoms of which we become aware when those worse symptoms are gone.
+Such as no motivation, little energy, and dragging tiredness that might stay around a bit longer as the medicine starts to work.
+When one is crushed by a headache and nauseated to near vomiting it’s hard to worry about or maybe even notice these other symptoms.
 But people who get migraines have noticed that when the bigger problems are gone the smaller ones are easier to see.
-Once the medicine works all the way the person feels just fine again.
+It’s not just a headache, it’s a whole body illness.
+Once the right medicine has time to be fully effective the person feels just fine.

-There’s an old saying in medicine, a bit of medical philosophy.
-If you want to live a long and healthy life, have a minor medical condition at a young age, and then take care of that condition and yourself for your whole life.
-Though you might feel like you want to die in the midst of the worst migraine, migraine syndrome is one of those minor medical conditions.
-They don’t kill you.
-Having them is awful, to be sure.
-But they make you sensitive to your surroundings and yourself.
-They make you aware of what is good for your health and what bad behaviors to need to avoid.
+Migraines don’t kill you.
+They make you sensitive to your surroundings and sort of force you get to know yourself.
+Migraines can make you aware of what is good for your health and what bad behaviors you need to avoid.
 They make you examine more carefully what and when you eat and drink.
-Maybe you’ll decide to cut back on alcoholic beverages.
-Maybe you will want to smoke less.
-Follow a better schedule and get regular sleep.
-Stay away from too much stress and get away from stress if it catches you.
-And you’re motivated to see your medical care provider now and again for your headaches.
-A good roadmap, indeed, for a long and healthy life.
+Maybe you’ll decide to cut back on alcoholic beverages or to smoke less.
+You might considered following a better schedule and to get regular exercise and reserve adequate time for sleep.
+Realize that you need to stay away from too much stress and get away from stress if it comes your way.
+And, last but not least, you’re motivated to see your doctor now and again for your headaches.
+Pain is a great motivator.
+So, oddly enough, your suffering provides for you a good roadmap for a long and healthy life.

-National Institutes of Health, National Institute of Neurological Disease and Stroke
+NIH, National Institute of Neurological Disease and Stroke Migraine Information Page

-National Library of Medicine (United States), Medline Plus
+National Library of Medicine Medline Plus on Migraine